 - Related occupations

 One excellent source of job information is Virtual Job Shadow , an interactive career exploration site which provides more than 1000 engaging videos featuring professionals across many career fields.
-Here is a list of occupations for which there are videos: listing by career name or listing by career cluster.
+Here are occupations for which there are videos: listing by career name or listing by career cluster.
 If you are interested in using Virtual Job Shadow and watching the videos, create an account.
 (A free mobile app for Virtual Job Shadow on the go is now available for all account members.)
 For assistance with your career planning, call Counseling and Career Services to make an appointment.
 Phone 443-518-1340.

 Answer the following questions based on your research:

 - Which of the skills required for this job do you already possess?

 - Which of the required skills do you need to develop?

 - In your opinion, what are the positive and negative aspects of this job?

 - In your opinion, do the positives outweigh the negatives?

 - Are you still interested in this career?
 State the reason for your answer